 On an average suburban residential block (approximately 1,000m2), about 250g of bait will be used in each treatment (approximately half a teaspoon/m2).
 As the baits contain less than 1% of the chemical, very little chemical (about 2g) will be contained within the corn grits distributed on an average block during each treatment.

 Residents should not irrigate treatment areas for 24 hours before and after application as water can wash out the insecticide making the bait ineffective.

-While it is quite safe to walk on ground that has been treated, it is recommended that areas are left undisturbed for at least 24 hours before and after application to maximise uptake of the bait by the ants.
+While it is quite safe to walk on ground that has been treated, it is required that areas are left undisturbed for at least 24 hours before and after application to maximise uptake of the bait by the ants.
 Landholders should not handle or make contact with the bait.
 If contact occurs, wash hands (or contact area) well.
 This bait may irritate the eyes.